-Season parking passes will be ready for purchase beginning at 8 a.m.
-Monday, Oct.
-26 on the lower level of the Vail Municipal Building, 75 S. Frontage Road, with an added incentive for those who make their purchase early.
+Season parking passes are now available for purchase on the lower level of the Vail Municipal Building, 75 S. Frontage Road, with an added incentive for those who make their purchase early.
 The first 500 buyers will receive a voucher good for a free day of parking to be redeemed any time during the season, a value of $30.
 The free voucher is good for individual customers and is being offered for the fourth season to help reduce last-minute crowding.
-The offer does not apply to bulk purchases.
+The offer is good for new pass purchases only and does not apply to bulk purchases.

 Community members who continue to need humanitarian assistance related to the impacts of the public health crisis are encouraged to seek help from the Vail Community Relief Fund.
 Six months after the fund’s creation, funding remains available to provide direct relief to front line households in the areas of food, shelter and health impacts.

 The Town of Vail is pleased to announce that businesses are now eligible to apply online for the commercial rent relief program.
 The program was developed by representatives from the Vail Economic Advisory Council with assistance from the Economic Development Department and supported by $1 million from the Vail Town Council The program is designed to help support and sustain local businesses as part of the town’s multiple recovery efforts in response to the public health crisis.